We may get commissions for purchases made through links in this post.

 9. Your pet can infect you with salmonella

-Salmonella can infect dogs, cats and humans alike, making it a zoonotic disease which can be transferred between the species.
+Salmonella can infect dogs, cats and humans alike, making it a zoonotic disease that can be transferred between the species.
 “Both dogs and cats have been shown to be an important source of infection to humans,” says Dr. Boltz.
-Even a cat that appears to be healthy can infect a human with salmonella through shedding the bacteria in its feces.
+Even a cat that appears to be healthy can infect a human with salmonella by shedding the bacteria in its feces.